omeka/classic-enduser/docs/GettingStarted/Feature_List.md

 **Customizable web design**

 - Omeka Classic’s pre-packaged design themes can be quickly modified in the administrative interface by adding logos and a tagline, and by customizing the navigation.
-- It's easy to customize an installed theme by [modifying the CSS](../Plugins/CSS_Editor.md), PHP, or HTML.
+- It's easy to customize any installed theme by [modifying the CSS](../Plugins/CSS_Editor.md), PHP, or HTML.
 - Custom themes can be built using Omeka Classic’s flexible development API.

 **Interoperable**